timescale/docs/getting-started/create-cagg/create-cagg-policy.md

 ## Next steps

-Now that you have a continuous aggregate set up and refreshing automatically, see how TimescaleDB can save you up to 96% on storage costs while speeding up historical queries using [native compression][getting-started-compression].
+Now that you have a continuous aggregate set up and refreshing automatically, see how Timescale can save you up to 96% on storage costs while speeding up historical queries using [native compression][getting-started-compression].

 ## Learn more about continuous aggregates

-See how real TimescaleDB users leverage continuous aggregates in the blog posts [How FlightAware fuels flight prediction models for global travelers with TimescaleDB and Grafana][flightaware] and [How I power a (successful) crypto trading bot with TimescaleDB][crypto-bot].
+See how real Timescale users leverage continuous aggregates in the blog posts [How FlightAware fuels flight prediction models for global travelers with Timescale and Grafana][flightaware] and [How I power a (successful) crypto trading bot with Timescale][crypto-bot].

 For detailed information on continuous aggregates and real-time aggregation, see the [continuous aggregates section][continuous-aggregates].